Physics & Astronomy Research

 Our faculty are committed to the meaningful involvement of undergraduates in research

 Contact the faculty listed below for more information.

 Balloon and Rocket Flights

-Student teams design, construct, and test small computer-interfaced payloads that are launched in Colorado on high-altitude balloons or launched on rockets from the NASA Wallops Flight Facility in Virginia.
-These projects are funded by NASA and the Colorado Space Grant Consortium (Prof. Semak and Prof. Walch).
+Student teams design, construct, and test small computer-interfaced payloads that are launched in Colorado on high-altitude balloons or launched on rockets in Virginia (Prof. Semak and Prof. Galovich).

 We design and develop novel techniques to capture images of physical phenomena.
 Recently, a two-path schlieren imaging system was created that generates two simultaneous views sensitive to phase variations along orthogonal directions (Prof. Chaloupka).

-We explore novel and established speaker designs and tools for live audio situations.
-We also study a wide range of topics in computational nonlinear dynamics (Prof. Semak).
+We explore novel and established speaker designs and tools for live audio situations, for example, how impedance matching during sound transmission affects psychoacoustical characteristics (Prof. Semak).

 Students design, develop, and construct a variety of robots.
 Recent work includes a custom-designed, 3D-printed, biomimetic robot inspired by the locomotion of a centipede.
 (Prof. Semak).

 Galaxies and their central supermassive black holes influence each other’s growth via yet unknown feedback mechanisms.
 We test the hypothesis that quasars might be just a short evolutionary stage in the life of all galaxies (Prof. Lazarova).